 Vladimir Putin accuses Ukraine of attacking Crimea bridge in ‘act of terrorism’

-Russian president already faced calls to upgrade war effort to a ‘counterterrorism operation’

-Vladimir Putin has accused Ukraine of carrying out the attack on the Kerch bridge linking Crimea to Russia, in what he labelled an “act of terrorism”, raising the prospect of a harsh retaliation.
+Vladimir Putin has accused Ukraine of carrying out the attack on a key bridge linking Crimea to Russia, in what he labelled an “act of terrorism”, raising the prospect of harsh retaliation.

 The Russian president had initially stopped short of blaming Kyiv for the partial destruction of the bridge – viewed widely as symbolic of Moscow’s annexation of the peninsula in 2014 and a major logistical artery for his troops waging war on Ukraine.

-But on Sunday night Mr Putin said in a video published by the Kremlin: “There is no doubt.
+But on Sunday night, Mr Putin said in a video published by the Kremlin: “There is no doubt.
 This is an act of terrorism aimed at destroying critically important civilian infrastructure.”

-“This was devised, carried out and ordered by the Ukrainian special services,” the Russian president claimed of the attack on the 11-mile bridge he personally commissioned and opened in 2018.
+“This was devised, carried out and ordered by the Ukrainian special services,” the Russian president added of the attack on the 11-mile bridge he personally commissioned and opened in 2018.

-He was meeting Alexander Bastrykin, the head of Russia’s Investigative Committee, who was presenting findings of an inquiry into the explosion on the bridge the previous day, said to have killed three people.
+His comments came as he met Alexander Bastrykin, the head of Russia’s Investigative Committee, who was presenting findings of an inquiry into the explosion on the bridge on Saturday, said to have killed three people.

-While Ukraine has not claimed responsiblity for the attack, hardliners in Moscow had immediately urged Mr Putin to declare a “counterterrorism operation” in retaliation, shedding the term “special military operation” he has used to downplayed the scope of the war to the Russian people.
+While Ukraine has not claimed responsibility for the attack, hardliners in Moscow had immediately urged Mr Putin to declare a “counterterrorism operation” in retaliation, shedding the term “special military operation” he has used to downplay the scope of the war to the Russian people.

 Such a move could be used by the Kremlin to further broaden the powers of security agencies, ban rallies, tighten censorship, introduce restrictions on travel, and expand a partial military mobilisation that Mr Putin ordered last month – prompting an exodus of draft-age Russians.